Storm Blas: Algeria

 Heavy rainfall were experienced over the western part of Algeria due to Blas.
 Over 80 mm of the downpour was forecasted by the Meteo Algerie for the country's coastal areas.
 Meanwhile, orange alerts were placed over the said places and inland areas for strong winds.
 However, these rainfall benefited several sewers and valleys as they were dry due to the drought.
 Due to storm-related flash floods, many roads were impassable to light vehicles and/or forced to close.
 Many homes in Chlef Province were also devastated by landslides, and some structures were damaged.
 Cars were also drowned in the floods, with Civil Protection authorities successfully rescuing two individuals each on Oum El Bouaghi Province and an unnamed street.
 Three people were also rescued from their homes in Mazouna, Relizane Province, where they were stuck.
 Snowfall was also reported around the country, causing one motorway to be closed.
-Due to Blas' rains, a building collapse due to a landslide in a wilaya at Bologhine in the country's capital caused two people to be injured and three more people to be trapped in the establishment's remains; they were confirmed to be killed further.
-The latter fate also happened to three more individuals at Rais Hamidou, bringing the death toll from the storm at Algeria at 6.
+Due to Blas' rains, a building collapse due to a landslide in a wilaya at Bologhine in the country's capital caused two people to be injured and three more people to be trapped in the establishment's remains; they were later confirmed to be killed.
+The latter fate also happened to three more individuals at Raïs Hamidou, bringing the death toll from the storm at Algeria at 6.
 Landslides were also reported at some areas in the capital, causing some property damages.

 France

 Cap Bear in France recorded a wind gust of 140 km/h, the highest from the system and Leucate at 111 km/h.
 Despite Blas remaining relatively far away from the mainland, the storm brought heavy rainfall to Corsica, with Ghisoni recording a rain accumulation of 229.1 mm from 9–10 November, slightly above the normal amount for the month of November in the area.
 More areas reached a rainfall total that is above or in exact the month's normal level: Isolaccio-di-Fiumorbo at 170.7 mm and Vivario at 167.4 mm, respectively.
 This caused the Tavignanu and Gravona rivers to swell on 10 November.
 School transportation operations are also canceled due to Blas.

+Italy

+The Mediterranean cyclone 'Blas' generated a phase of extreme bad weather in Sardinia, causing a real storm in the Cagliari area: the flooding caused 107 mm of rain in the centre in 4 hours, 140 mm in Capoterra.
 According to the French newspaper L'Indépendant, heavy rains, attributed from Blas, killed three people in Sicily.